Observer Design over Hypercomplex Quaternions: OBSERVER GAIN VIA ACKERMANN’S FORMULA

 \section{OBSERVER GAIN VIA ACKERMANN’S FORMULA}

 Having established the quaternionic observer in its canonical (observable) form, we now turn to a compact algebraic method for directly computing the observer gain.
 The resulting \emph{Observer Ackermann's formula} is the dual counterpart of the control-side expression.
-It provides a one–shot computation of (L) achieving any admissible placement of right–eigenvalue classes (observer poles).
+It provides a one–shot computation of \(L\) achieving any admissible placement of right–eigenvalue classes (observer poles).
 Its structure mirrors the classical real/complex case.
 Yet, its justification over~$\HH$ requires special care: the argument avoids determinants and adjugates and instead exploits the observable companion relations and the right–polynomial calculus developed earlier.
 This formulation establishes the quaternionic duality between controllability and observability in a determinant–free setting. \begin{The}[\emph{Quaternionic Observer Ackermann’s formula}] Let \(A\in\HH^{n\times n}\), \(C\in\HH^{1\times n}\) be such that the SISO pair \((A,C)\) is observable and the observability matrix \(\mathcal{O}\) from \eqref{Eq0OBSmat} is invertible.
+Let

-Let \(a_d(\lambda)=d_0+d_1\lambda+\cdots+d_{n-1}\lambda^{n-1}+\lambda^n\in\RR[\lambda]\) be the desired monic error-dynamics polynomial with real coefficients, and let \(e_n=[0,0,\dots,1]^{\T}\in\RR^{n}\).
+be the desired monic error-dynamics polynomial with real coefficients, and let \(e_n=[0,0,\dots,1]^{\T}\in\RR^{n}\).
 Then the observer gain column

 used in \eqref{eq:ct-fo} yields the error-dynamics matrix \(A_{\mathrm{obs}}=A-LC\) whose right spectrum equals the similarity classes induced by the right roots of \(a_d(\lambda)\):